Dr. Michael West

 Dr. West joined Lowell Observatory’s science team in 2015.
 Prior to joining Lowell, he served as Director of the Maria Mitchell Observatory, Head of Science in Chile for the European Southern Observatory, Head of Science Operations at Gemini South, and a tenured Professor of Astronomy at the University of Hawaii.

-Dr. West has been Principal Investigator for six Hubble Space Telescope projects to date, and has been awarded time on other major telescopes around the world.
+Dr. West’s research focuses primarily on galaxy cannibalism, clusters of galaxies, and the large-scale structure of the universe.
+He has been the Principal Investigator for six Hubble Space Telescope projects to date, and co-Investigator on numerous others.
+He has also been awarded time on other major telescopes around the world.

-Dr. West is also active in astronomy education and outreach.
+Dr. West is also active in astronomy education and public outreach.
 He is a 2021-2023 U.S. Fulbright Scholar, spending several months in Finland to teach and research science communication with the public.
-He has served on the International Astronomical Union’s commission on Communicating Astronomy with the Public.
-He also served as chief astronomy advisor for the ‘Imiloa Astronomy Center of Hawaii, a $28 million NASA-funded center that weaves together astronomy and Hawaiian culture into a compelling story of human exploration.
+He served on the International Astronomical Union’s Commission on Communicating Astronomy with the Public.
+He also served as chief astronomy content developer for the ‘Imiloa Astronomy Center of Hawaii, a $28 million NASA-funded center that weaves together astronomy and Hawaiian culture into a compelling story of human exploration.
+He is currently involved in developing exhibits for Lowell’s new Astronomy Discovery Center.

-A prolific writer, his pieces have appeared in the Wall Street Journal, Washington Post, USA Today, and other publications.
+An award-winning writer, his essays have appeared in the Wall Street Journal, Washington Post, USA Today, Astronomy magazine and other publications.
 He is also the author of two books, most recently A Sky Wonderful with Stars: 50 Years of Modern Astronomy on Maunakea.